trivechain/trivechain-core/README.md

-TriveCoin Core
+Trivechain
 ===============================

 https://www.trivecoin.org

-What is TriveCoin Core?
+What is Trivechain?
 ----------------

-TriveCoin Core is a crypto-currency based on Bitcoin, with various improvements such as a two-tier incentivized network, known as the TRIVE VIP Masternode(TVIP) network.
+Trivechain is a crypto-currency based on Bitcoin, with various improvements such as a two-tier incentivized network, known as the TRIVE VIP Masternode(TVIP) network.
 Included are other improvements such as ExclusiveSend(ES), for increasing fungibility and DirectSend(DS) which allows instant transaction confirmation without a centralized authority.
 Trivecoin specially build for commercial purpose hybrid coin.

 License
 -------

-TriveCoin Core is released under the terms of the MIT license.
+Trivechain is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process